 Play-Cricket results user guide

 First, you need to log into your club’s Play Cricket site.
+To enter scorecards into your club's Play-Cricket site, you must have Results Administrator or Main Administrator rights.

 Once logged in, go to ‘Site Administration’ to enter the admin part of the site.